HTC U12+: Hardware

-The U12+ continues with the Liquid Surface design the U Ultra introduced the previous year.
+The U12+ continues the Liquid Surface design introduced by the U Ultra the previous year.
 The front and back are both glass, with an arched back and rounded corners.
 The lack of physical buttons helps the U12+ achieve a water- and dust-tight IP68 rating.
-Ceramic Black and Translucent Blue were the colours at launch; internal parts such as the camera sensor are visible through the back on the Translucent Blue version.
+Ceramic Black and Translucent Blue were the colours at launch; on the Translucent Blue version, internal parts such as the camera sensor are visible through the back.
 A Flame Red (or Solar Red) was announced for later in the year.

 The smartphone has both rear- and front-facing dual cameras.
-The rear has a 12 MP main camera with a 1.4 μm HTC UltraPixel image sensor an ƒ/1.75 aperture; a 1.0 μm 16 MP secondary camera accompanies it, with an ƒ/2.0 aperture.
+The rear has a 12 MP main camera with a 1.4 μm HTC UltraPixel image sensor and an ƒ/1.75 aperture; a 1.0 μm 16 MP secondary camera accompanies it, with an ƒ/2.0 aperture.
 Features include a telephoto lens with 2× optical zoom and 10× digital zoom; OIS and EIS image stabilization; and HTC's UltraSpeed Autofocus 2 phase-detection and laser autofocus.
-The camera achieved a DxOMark score of 103, placing it second highest amongst smartphone cameras after the Huawei P20 Pro at the time of its launch.
+The camera achieved a DxOMark score of 103, placing it second-highest amongst smartphone cameras at the time of its launch, behind the Huawei P20 Pro.
 (Note: The Huawei P20 Pro had a DxOMark score of 109.)
 Video can be shot at up to 4K resolution (3840×2160) at up to 60 fps in h.265 format, or slow motion at 240 fps at 1080p (1920×1080).
 When zooming, HTC's Sonic Zoom technology focuses the device's four microphones on the area zoomed in on.
 (Note: HTC called this technology Acoustic Focus on previous devices.)
 The front-facing cameras both have 1.12 μm 8MP sensors with ƒ/2.0 apertures and have an 84° wide-angle field of view (FOV).
 They have EIS but not OIS.
 Both sets of cameras enable altering the point of focus after the image has been shot to achieve a bokeh effect.
 HDR Boost 2 improves image quality under low-lighting conditions.